TurboTronix/IBBQ-4T-V2/README.md

 ## How to use
 HomeAssistant Lovelace UI for IBBQ-4T V2

-1. The folder "ibbq" should go into your www folder
-2. The ibbq.yaml file into your packages folder
+1. The ibbq.yaml file into your packages folder
-3. The ibbq_lovelace.yaml file into your lovelace folder
+2. The ibbq_lovelace.yaml file into your lovelace folder

 Next step is to incorporate Alexa/Mobile notifications